Is Childhood Myopia (Nearsightedness) Dangerous?

 What is Myopia Management?

 Myopia management refers to different techniques to slow the progression of myopia in children and teens.
 These treatment options reduce the stress and fatigue which are ultimately responsible for deforming the cornea and therefore causing myopia.
 This, in turn, slows or even stops the development and progression of myopia.
-Advanced Eyecare Myopia Control Center currently offers several different customized and evidence-based treatment options for effective myopia management.
+Advanced Eyecare Optometric Center currently offers several different customized and evidence-based treatment options for effective myopia management.

 What Are the Treatment Options for Myopia?